NextronSystems/asgard-manual/usage/administration.rst

      - Port number
      -
    * - syslogtype
-     - Type of syslog format, valid formarts are:
+     - Type of syslog format, valid formats are:
      - DEFAULT, CEF, JSON, SYSLOGJSON, SYSLOGKV
    * - sockettype
-     - optional, defaul is ``UDP``
+     - optional, default is ``UDP``
      - UDP, TCP, TCPTLS

 ..
 [1] The remote Host can be ASGARD or any other syslog capable system.